Umoja: The Samburu’s Women Only Village

 In order to protect the women of Umoja, fences surround the village.
 But it is not rare for men to try to enter.
 However, as soon as one is spotted, women call the local police to have him removed.

 So you might wonder, are male tourists allowed in?
-Well yes!
+Yes!
 According to Rebecca Lolosoli, “Men are forbidden to live in the village, but may visit as long as they behave and abide by the women’s rules.”

-But then, if only women are allowed to live in the village, how come there are so many children born in Umoja?
-Simple: women are allowed to maintain relationships with men outside of the village.
+If only women are allowed to live in the village, how come there are so many children born in Umoja?
+Women are allowed to maintain relationships with men outside of the village.
 According to Lelumbe, “If I want a baby, I can go out to get one.”
 Simple, right?

 Is Umoja the only village of this kind?